wwebb-r7/meterpreter/source/server/rtld/TESTING.md

 ## Meterpreter Checklist

+- [ ] Payloads offer the ability to turn on debugging, others. (fork() would be a good idea)
+- [ ] Debugging log can be enabled, or disabled, and the /tmp/meterpreter.log.pid is created or not as expected.
 - [ ] stdapi library gets requested (no Failed to load extension exception)

+## stdapi Checklist

 - [ ] can use cat command to read a given file
 - [ ] can upload /etc/passwd /tmp/passwd -> ensure files are the same
 - [ ] can download /tmp/passwd /tmp/passwd -> ensure local /etc/passwd and /tmp/password are the same.